evgenii-del/react-book-shop/README.md

 ## Scenarios

 1. User goes to the JS Band store website;
-2. If User unauthorized System redirects the user to the Login page;
+2. If User is unauthorized, the System redirects him to the Login page;
-3. User login with username, System return user token, redirects User to the Book catalog and store token in LocalStorage and Application State;
+3. User logins with username and the System returns user token, redirects User to the Book catalog and stores token in LocalStorage and Application State;
-4. User see the list of books; Search by book name, filter list by the price;
+4. User sees the list of books; Search by book name, filter list by the price;
-5. User navigate to the specific Book details clicking on book card;
+5. User navigates to the specific Book details clicking on book card;
-6. User choose the needed book, sees the price, and add the book to the cart.
-Then User can navigate back to the catalog;
+6. User chooses the needed book, sees the price, and adds the book to the cart.
+Then User can navigate back to the catalog or go the cart.
-7. User goes to the Cart, see order list and press 'Purchase' button;
+7. User goes to the Cart, sees order list and can press 'Purchase' button;
-8. System place order, show a modal window with ordered items and successful message, and clear the cart;
+8. The System places order, shows a modal window with ordered items and successful message, and clears the cart in case of successful order.
-9. Then User sign out, System redirects the User to the Login screen.
+9. Then User signs out, the System redirects the User to the Login screen.

 ## Available Scripts